From Editor to Dense Geometry Estimator: Methods

 \subsection{Fine-tuning Analysis of Editor and Generator}

 In this paper, we select Step1X-Edit as the editor and FLUX as the generator, owing to their shared DiT architecture and SoTA performance in their respective tasks.
-Note that FE2E can also generalize to other DiT-based editing models.
-To facilitate a fair comparison, we adopt an \textit{improved} experimental setup and additionally train a FLUX-based estimator for this analysis.
-The training details are provided in Sec~\ref{supp:gen}.
+To facilitate a fair comparison, we adapt the FLUX model to the same input structure (as in Fig.~\ref{fig:pipeline}) and use the same training settings for this analysis (details are provided in Appendix Sec B).
 Through this systematic analysis, we identify \textbf{three} key advantages of editing-based models over generative predecessors for dense estimation tasks.

 First, the editing model possesses a superior inductive bias for image-to-image dense estimation tasks, providing a much stronger starting point for finetuning.
 This is evident in Fig.~\ref{fig:flux} (a1 \textit{v.s.} a2), in the early stage and blocks, the editor’s internal features already align with the input image's geometric structures, while the generative ones are abstract and unstructured.
 The loss difference in Fig.~\ref{fig:flux2} \ding{72} shows the same conclusion.